 Eliminating all pesticides and adding more natural foods to the yard is the best option for feeding more birds without more feeders.
 Choose new berry bushes, seed-bearing grasses, nectar-rich flowers, and other plants that can feed birds, and they will quickly discover these natural food sources.
 These foods renew themselves each year, dramatically decreasing a bird feeding budget without decreasing the foods available to birds.

 - Get Messy

-The most bird-friendly yards are not usually perfectly clean, neat or manicured.
-A little mess can actually mean a lot more bird food, as birds will take advantage of windfall fruit, dropped seeds and leaf litter for foraging.
-Avoid excessive pruning of food sources such as berry bushes or flowerbeds, and birds will have that much more to eat – no extra feeders required.
+The most bird-friendly yards are not usually perfectly clean, neat, or manicured.
+A little mess can actually mean a lot more bird food, as birds will take advantage of windfall fruit, dropped seeds, and leaf litter for foraging.
+Avoid excessive pruning of food sources such as berry bushes or flowerbeds, and birds will have that much more to eat, with no extra feeders required.

 - Try the Ground

 Instead of adding a new feeder, use natural ground space under feeding poles, on the edge of a deck, or under a patio table as ground feeding areas for birds.
 Many different birds, including quail, grouse, doves, sparrows, and thrushes will happily forage on the ground, and it is simple to sprinkle a bit of seed directly on the ground for their enjoyment.
 Avoid overloading a ground feeding area, however, or pests may take advantage of the bounty.

 - Evaluate Waste

 Study the most popular feeders in the yard to determine how much food may be going to waste rather than being consumed.
 Look for spilled seed or any foods that are going moldy or rotten before the birds eat them.
 Slight changes to the foods offered can eliminate that waste, so every morsel in the feeders goes to feed more birds rather than becoming garbage.